Graph Import plugin

 // These can then be used in tiles or for scoping / possibly filtering.

 Each edge should contain the following three properties.
 Take great care that the label matches the direction of the edge.
-If your plugin has an edge type labeled “contains” intended to connect folder and file objects, the
+If your data source has an edge type labeled “contains” intended to connect folder and file objects, the

 inV value should be the